top of page

 Besides, typing and re-reading “treasure trove” over the past few minutes has riled the bile in my gut, causing physical discomfort and more than a little anxiety, so I need to put it behind me for now, but trust me, I will fight that battle another day.
 (ASIDE: “Rile the Bile” might be a good name for a gastroenterologist convention … or a competitive eating festival.)

 Joan’s was, by her account, “DEEEEE-licious.”
 Mine was fine.
-Fact is, my original plan was to forego any frozen treat at all and simply offer glib, insightful banter for Joan while she enjoyed hers.
+Fact is, my original plan was to forego the frozen treat and simply offer glib, insightful banter for Joanie while she enjoyed hers.
 Taking one for the team, I decided it might be better if I spent the time slowly and quietly spooning sorbet into my mouth vs. rapidly spewing nonsense from it.
 (I made the right choice.)

-As I spooned, trying desperately (for Joan’s sake) not to comment on everything in my line of sight, and working diligently to prevent the onset of a brain freeze that occurs exactly 100% of the time I eat something cold (I believe I have a thin upper palate which results in frequent and crippling pain through my eyes and upper skull), my thoughts traveled elsewhere, specifically, to Saturday night when I made mashed potatoes, the very mashed potatoes I craved at that moment.
+As I spooned, trying desperately (for Joanie’s sake) not to comment on everything in my line of sight, and working diligently to prevent the onset of a brain freeze that occurs exactly 100% of the time I eat something cold (I believe I have a thin upper palate which results in frequent and crippling pain through my eyes and skull), my thoughts traveled elsewhere; specifically, to Saturday night when I made mashed potatoes, the very mashed potatoes I craved at that moment.

-“I wish this sorbet was mashed potatoes,” I thought (but did not say aloud) as I mindlessly swirled the mixed-berry ice concoction in my cup.
+“I wish this sorbet was mashed potatoes,” I thought as I mindlessly swirled the mixed-berry ice concoction in my cup.
 You should know at this point that I’ve always been one to favor savory over sugary, and while I’ve eaten my share of cakes, cookies, doughnuts, ice cream and the like, it’s easy for me to say no to sweets and opt for something salty or at least less “dessert-y.”
-That’s why “mashed potatoes” popped into my head at that moment.
+That’s why mashed potatoes had popped into my head at that moment.

 “So, Dave,” you ask, “why did mashed potatoes pop into your head this morning?”
 Good question.
 While I can’t say for sure (WARNING: speculation approaching!), I think it was triggered by “treasure trove.”
 Subconsciously, when my brain announced “treasure trove” as I lay in bed, all I could think of was how I could get that phrase out of my head and replace it with something better.
 That took me back to Sunday, when I wished I could have replaced my sorbet with something better … mashed potatoes.